What Intent Is

 1await beliefs.add('Map the competitive landscape', { type: 'goal' })

-2await beliefs.add('Identify top 3 market opportunities', { type: 'goal' })An unmet goal creates pressure to investigate.
+2await beliefs.add('Identify top 3 market opportunities', { type: 'goal' })An unmet goal reduces clarity, signaling to the agent that more investigation is needed before acting.
 Goals accumulate context but do not participate in the confidence system.
-An agent pursuing a hypothesis should not grow more confident in it just because it is pursuing it.
+An agent pursuing a hypothesis shouldn't grow more confident in it just because it's pursuing it.

 Gaps